tendermint/tendermint/UPGRADING.md

 This guide provides steps to be followed when you upgrade your applications to a newer version of Tendermint Core.

+## v0.33.0

+This release is not compatible with previous blockchains due to commit becoming signatures only and fields in the header have been removed.

+### Config Changes

+You will need to generate a new config if you have used a prior version of tendermint.

+- Tags have been entirely renamed throughout the codebase to events and there keys are called [compositeKeys](https://github.com/tendermint/tendermint/blob/6d05c531f7efef6f0619155cf10ae8557dd7832f/docs/app-dev/indexing-transactions.md).
+- Evidence Params has been changed to include duration.
+  - `consensus_params.evidence.max_age_duration`.
+  - Renamed `consensus_params.evidence.max_age` to `max_age_num_blocks`.

+### Go API

+- `libs/common` has been removed in favor of specific pkgs.
+  - `async`
+  - `service`
+  - `rand`
+  - `net`
+  - `strings`
+  - `cmap`
+- removal of `errors` pkg

+### RPC Changes

+- `/validators` is now paginated (default: 30 vals per page)
+- `/block_results` response format updated [see RPC docs for details](https://docs.tendermint.com/master/rpc/#/Info/block_results)
+- Event suffix has been removed from the ID in event responses
+- IDs are now integers not `json-client-XYZ`

 ## v0.32.0

 This release is compatible with previous blockchains,